 Parents should be able to trust the safety of widely available products.
 When these companies sell a dangerous product, federal regulators should be quick to step in.
 The system has failed many families, and Fisher-Price should be held accountable for their negligence.

-If you or a loved one has lost a child while using Fisher-Price’s Rock ‘n Play or a Kids II baby rocker, we encourage you to contact Wapner Newman to speak to our team.
+If you or a loved one has lost a child while using Fisher-Price’s Rock ‘n Play or a Kids II baby rocker, we encourage you to contact the wrongful death attorneys at Wapner Newman to speak to our team.
 We are accepting calls about a potential lawsuit against Fisher-Price and Kids II to make sure they are held responsible for the devastation caused by their product.
 Contact us today to schedule a free consultation.